Netherlands (2002- )

 Increasing number of deaths

 The data above relates only to officially reported cases of euthanasia and assisted suicide.
-A more comprehensive picture is provided by the five yearly surveys by Statistics Netherlands on all deaths by “medical end-of-life decision”.
-The latest data reports on all deaths in the Netherlands in 2015.
+A more comprehensive picture is provided by the five or six yearly surveys by Statistics Netherlands on all deaths by “medical end-of-life decision”.
+The latest data reports on all deaths in the Netherlands in 2021.

-For 2015 there is a significant discrepancy (1364) between the number of cases of euthanasia with request reported by Statistics Netherlands – 6672 – and the number of such cases reported (as required by law) to the Euthanasia Review Committees – 5308.
+For 2021 there is a significant discrepancy (1,617) between the number of cases of euthanasia (9,038) or assisted suicide (245) with request reported by Statistics Netherlands and the number of such cases reported (as required by law) to the Euthanasia Review Committees – 7,477 cases of euthanasia and 189 of assisted suicide.

 Complications